-In this section, I’ll give some information about free online docs viewers, unfortunately, there are only two and none of them is perfect, but they greatly expand the possibilities.
+In this section, I’ll give some information about free online doc previews, unfortunately, there are only two and none of them is perfect, but they greatly expand the possibilities.
 So here we have our money savers: Google Docs and Office Web Apps.

 How to use them?

-Just append your src attribute with an appropriate URL to a specific doc viewer, your chosen doc viewer will download your file from URL and then generate an HTML page from it, and then you direct your iframe to it and voila!
+Just append your src attribute with an appropriate URL to a specific doc viewer, it will download your file from URL and then generate an HTML page from it, and then you direct your iframe to it and voila!
 Of course… there are some limitations to this but not as bad as you might think.